jochimv/spring-security/readme.md

 ## REST api workflow
 1. requests comes in
 2. JwtAuthFilter is applied (OncePerRequestFilter) and validates JWT
-3. if token is missing in the request, 403 is returned
+3. if token is missing in the request, 403 status is returned
-4. if token is there
+4. if token is present
    1. extract user email from the token
    2. call UserDetailsService, which fetches user details from dockerized database
    3. if the user does not exist, return 403
-5. With the extracted details, validate the JWT
+5. Using the extracted, validate the JWT
    1. call JWT service
    2. if token is invalid, return 403
-6. if the token is valid, update SecurityContextHolder (tell spring that the user is now authenticated for the rest of the filter chain).
-When the SecurityContextHolder is updated, it automatically dispatches the request and it will be sent to the DispatcherServlet and from there it will be dispatched from the controller.
-The
+6. if the token is valid, update SecurityContextHolder to indicate that the user is now authenticated for the rest of the filter chain.
+7. Once SecurityContextHolder is updated, the request is automatically dispatched.
+It is then sent to the DispatcherServlet and from there it's forwarded to the controller.
+8. The controller and services execute all necessary operations, such as calling the service, interacting with the database, and sending the response (JWT, JSON, etc.).